 Writing about crime fiction

-I contributed an essay on ‘Plotting’ to a weighty tome about the genre, The Routledge Companion to Crime Fiction.
+I contributed an essay on ‘Plotting’ to an award-winning volume about the genre, The Routledge Companion to Crime Fiction.
 My fellow contributors are academics from around the world.

 I’ve continued to revamp the site, and very much welcome any constructive suggestions from readers.